ibenbouzid/SkypeforBusiness_lab_V3/README.md

 ## How to Deploy
 This Azure template will deploy and configure automatically a complete Skype for Business 2015 setup in a minimum of #3hr30min, a kind of onprem virtual lab, mainly for training and test purpose.
 The Azure template will perform following tasks:
-- Create infrastructure resources (Network Components, Loadbalencers, VM's)
+- Create infrastructure resources (Network Components, Loadbalancers, VM's)
 - Perform instalation of VM extensions( DSC, script) these will include "windows feature" and software instalation.
 - Configuration and user creation are performed trough VM custum script extensions.